New algorithm of measuring gravitational wave radiation from rotating binary system: Set up of LGR and MLGR algorithms

-Now we investigate the properties of the massive graviton parenthetically.
-As in the case of the massive photon~\cite{hong22}, we find the identity $k_{\alpha}\epsilon^{\alpha}\neq 0$ for the massive graviton, since for the massive graviton we have longitudinal component in addition to transverse ones, similar to the phonon associated with massive particle lattice vibrations~\cite{phonon}.
-Note that $\epsilon^{\alpha}$ is a polarization vector possessing the spacetime index $\alpha$ $(\alpha=0,1,2,3)$ which is the same as the massive graviton spin index and is needed to incorporate minimally the spin DOF for the massive graviton.
-Note also that, as in the case of the GRB in the Dirac type relativistic massive photon model~\cite{hong22}, the massive graviton could be interpreted as a spin-one GRB-like particle~\cite{grb1,goldstein2017}.
+Next we investigate the properties of the massive graviton in the Wald approximation in the MLGR.
+As in the case of the massive photon~\cite{hong22qm}, we find the identity \beq k_{\mu}\epsilon^{\mu}\neq 0, \eeq for the massive graviton, since for the massive graviton we have longitudinal component in addition to transverse ones, similar to the phonon associated with massive particle lattice vibrations~\cite{phonon}.
+Namely, the massive spin-one graviton has three components to produce three DOF, similar to the massive photon and to the massive spin-two graviton.
+Note that the dynamics of the massive spin-one graviton are similar to those of the spin-two graviton.
+Note also that $\epsilon^{\alpha}$ is a polarization vector possessing the spacetime index $\alpha$ $(\alpha=0,1,2,3)$ which is the same as the massive graviton spin index and is needed to incorporate minimally the spin DOF for the massive graviton.
+Next, as in the case of the GRB in the Dirac type relativistic massive photon model~\cite{hong22qm}, the massive graviton could be interpreted as a spin-one GRB-like particle~\cite{grb1,goldstein2017}.
 The GRB-like graviton corresponding to its negative energy solution could then be regarded as an anti-graviton, which could be a candidate for an intense radiation flare of the GRB of GRB170817A~\cite{grb1,goldstein2017} associated with the binary compact objects merger event GW170817.
 Note that the massive anti-graviton could be described in terms of the massive gauge boson possessing a finite radius as in the massive photon in the stringy photon model~\cite{hong211}.
+For more details of the formalism of massive spin-one graviton, see Appendix C.